Arnaud-Lyard/family/README.md

 # Tournament-Manager
-Welcome to Relaxing-HippoQuests, a community platform for passionate gamers.
+Welcome to Tournament-manager, a community platform for passionate gamers.
 This application allows players to connect, join rankings, propose matches, and much more.

 ## Table of Contents
 - [Installation](#installation)